-There are currently 1.3 million Washington Federal shares held short by investors – that's known as Washington Federal's "short interest".
-This figure is 22.5% down from 1.7 million last month.
+There are currently 2.7 million Washington Federal shares held short by investors – that's known as Washington Federal's "short interest".
+This figure is 15.1% up from 2.3 million last month.

 There are a few different ways that this level of interest in shorting Washington Federal shares can be evaluated.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Washington Federal.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Washington Federal.